7 Big Myths About Making Money as a Blogger (Busted!)

-My pageviews are currently in the range of 10K-15K per month, and I consistently earn enough money through my blog to support myself financially.
-The truth is that while some strategies rely heavily on traffic in order to be successful – for example, ad revenue, and to a certain extent, sponsored posts – there are lots of strategies that don’t.
+Totally false.
+My pageviews are currently in the range of 10,000-15,000 per month, and I consistently earn enough money through my blog to support myself financially.
+While some monetization strategies rely heavily on traffic in order to be successful - for example, ad revenue, and to a certain extent, sponsored blog posts - there are a lot of strategies that don't.

-Offering services is a fabulous way to earn a steady income online before your blog has tons of traffic.
-In this post where I shared my blogging journey thus far, I talked about how I started offering services only 2 months after launching Blog Beautifully, and credited it as one of the biggest keys to my success.
+Offering virtual services is a great way to make money online before your blog has a ton of traffic.
+I started offering services only 2 months after launching Blog Beautifully, and it’s one of the big keys to my quick success.

-Other monetization strategies that can work well without tens of thousands of monthly pageviews are:
+Other monetization strategies that can work well without hundreds of thousands of pageviews are:

 Myth #5.
-Selling online courses only works for some niches (and won’t work for mine).
+Selling online courses only works for some niches (and it won't work for mine).

-I beg to differ, missy.
 I really believe that online courses are the way of the future.
-I mean, who doesn’t want to learn a valuable skill from the comfort of their own home, at their own pace, on their own time?
-I sure do!
+I mean, who doesn't want to learn a valuable skill from the comfort of their own home, at their own pace, on their own time?
+I do!

-And because you’re trying to learn how to create online courses, you’re in those people’s “sphere”.
-You’re seeing them speak at webinars and summits, you’re reading their blog posts, and THEY’RE targeting YOU with their Facebook ads (because you’ve expressed an interest in course creation, so it makes sense for them to target you).
+Also, because you're trying to learn how to create online courses, you're in the “bubble”.
+You're seeing those people speak at webinars and summits, you're reading their blog posts, and they’re targeting you with their Facebook ads.

 Courses can be sold in any niche and on pretty much every topic you can imagine.
 Don't believe me?
 Just check out this post from Mariah Coz.
 You'll see courses on everything from music to fashion designing to astrology and more.

 Myth #6.
-You have to create your own stuff to sell in order to make money as a blogger.
+You have to sell your own products in order to make money as a blogger.

-Yes, the “new wave” of monetization strategies is creating and selling your own digital products — things like ebooks, video tutorials, and online courses.
-And as much as I personally love doing this type of monetization, it is A LOT OF WORK, and it definitely isn’t for everyone.
+The "new wave" of making money online is all about creating and selling your own digital products like ebooks, video tutorials, and online courses.
+But as much as I personally love making money this way, it isn't for everyone.

-Creating and launching an online course is by far the hardest, most intensive and time-consuming thing I’ve done thus far in my business.
-You know what isn’t that time-consuming, or really all that hard?
-Promoting someone else’s products.
+Creating and launching online courses is by far the hardest, most intense and time-consuming thing I've done thus far in my business.
+You know what isn't that time-consuming, or really all that difficult?
+Promoting someone else's products.

-Affiliate marketing is where you promote another company’s products and earn a commission from any referral sales made through your special link.
-The beauty of affiliate marketing is that you can get started with it in less than a day, and YOU don’t have to create something of your own to sell (unless you want to, of course!)
+Enter: Affiliate marketing.
+Affiliate marketing is where you promote another company's products and earn a commission from any sales made through your affiliate link.
+The beauty of affiliate marketing is that you can get started with it right away and you don't have to create something of your own to sell (unless you want to, of course!).